LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/index.md

 ## How This Documentation Is Organized

 This documentation will introduce game development concepts using the MonoGame framework while walking the reader through the development of a Snake clone.
 The documentation is organized such that each chapter should be read sequentially, with each introducing new concepts and building off of the previous chapters.

-> [!CAUTION]
-> This is currently a work in progress and is not finished.

 | Chapter                                                                              | Summary                                                                                                                                                                                           | Source Files                                                                                                                       |
 | ------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |